xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 # About myself

-I'm currently a graduate cadidate at master program in computer science at UChicago.
+I'm currently a student at master program in computer science at UChicago.
 As you can see on my resume, I have a Electrical Engineering background in both undergraduate and graduate school.
 But I changed my career to computer science because I have a huge interest in software engineering.
 So, over the past year at the UChicago, I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

-And I had a chance to get to know Servicenow through its website, and I get very interested in the company's business of providing cloud services to enterprises.
+And I had a chance to get to know Granular from my friend, and I get very interested in the company's business and mission: To make farming more efficient and profitable, while preserving and enhancing the value of farmland.
+I'm hoping to join the team and get to know more about the engineering practice.

+of delegate duties to employees
+track inventory
+help farmers to predict revenue and yield.
 I'm hoping to join the team and get to know more about the engineering practice.

 I have a solid foundation in algorithms, data structures and software development.
 During my master's degree, I have had many courses that will be helpful, such as Databases, Cloud Computing, Big Data and Advanced Data Analytics.
 I am familiar with big data development, application and demonstrated my skills in building data analytics platform during my internship.